 Can I use a military CV example template?

 Templates provide useful structure but risk producing generic, impersonal CVs that fail to stand out.
 The most effective approach involves understanding the principles behind strong military CV examples, then creating a bespoke document that authentically represents your unique experience.
 Professional CV writers avoid templates entirely, crafting each CV individually to showcase the specific person and their distinct career story.
+A detailed one-to-one consultation helps identify the achievements, skills and experience most relevant to your target role

 What if I have no civilian work experience?

 Many successful transitions occur with no civilian experience whatsoever.
 Your military service is work experience; it simply requires translation into civilian language.
 Focus on transferable skills, quantifiable achievements, and the business-relevant aspects of your military roles.
-Consider how veterans can effectively showcase military experience when civilian experience is limited.
-Voluntary work, community involvement, or part-time roles undertaken alongside service also demonstrate civilian engagement.

 Practical Steps to Get Started